BeccaN/trunk-cards/NOTES.md

 # figure out how to hide layout on certain pages
 # figure out flash error messages
+# before_action
+# field with errors? utilizing this for error dispaly?

 ## nested routes
 # new category route is nested under Groups '/groups/:id/categories/new